Andy-yun-liang/Body-Performance-EDA-and-Classification-/README.md

 Hexplot of blood pressure of the individuals in the database.
 It is observed that individuals with a lower blood pressure levels have a lower BMI.
 ![image](https://user-images.githubusercontent.com/95319198/147903680-e3b198e9-447e-463f-bd47-a6e8c9950ebd.png)

-Scatterplot of BMI versus excercises between men and women within the four classes.
-Men generally perform better in all the excercises except for seated forward bend.
+Scatterplot of BMI versus excercises between male and female within the four classes.
+Males generally perform better in all the excercises except for seated forward bend.
 Furthermore, individuals in class A outperform others of the same gender that are in the other classes. https://public.tableau.com/authoring/Book5_16401395973610/Sheet2#1
 ![image](https://user-images.githubusercontent.com/95319198/147901459-a1ff1064-615d-43dd-b144-003efee2ab71.png)